 - Choose Sign-in options on the left column.

 - Under Require sign-in, change it to Never.

-However, your device will still enter sleep mode and bring up the screen saver in this scenario.
+However, your device will still enter sleep mode in this scenario and bring up the screen saver.

-Keep in mind that other settings control how the screen savers function that may affect what happens when you wake the computer from sleep.
+Remember that other settings control how the screen savers function, which may affect what happens when you wake the computer from sleep.

-Due to the other settings, the lock feature may not disable using the above method.
-So depending on what your end goal is, you may need to change multiple settings to get the right outcome.
+Due to the other settings, the lock feature may not be disabled using the above method.
+So, depending on your end goal, you may need to change multiple settings to get the right outcome.

 2. Change Screen Saver Settings

 You can immediately enter the screen saver settings once you change the Require sign-in setting to Never.

 You should see a clickable link labeled Lock screen in the top right-hand corner.